dazeyb/OutdoorGearSite/README.md

         The usefulness comes from being able to view what is in stock, and add/remove/update the inventory as they see fit.
         This will be developed into a fully developed elevator pitch

-    A list of the technologies used.
+    A list of the technologies used. -ln 22

     A list of installation steps for the app itself and any dependencies - how would another developer run your site locally?
     Link to your user stories - who are your users, what do they want, and why?
     Link to your wireframes – sketches of major views / interfaces in your application.